 - In a large bowl all dry ingredients including quinoa.
 Make a well in the center, and pour in milk, egg and oil.
 Mix/whisk until smooth and no clumps.
 Batter should be thick enough it sticks to the spoon but pours onto griddle easy.

 - Heat a lightly oiled griddle or frying pan over medium high heat.
 Pour or scoop the batter onto the griddle, using approximately 1/4 cup for each pancake.
-Do not file until you see the raw side up start to bubble a little.
+Do not flip until you see the raw side up start to bubble a little about 5 minutes each side.
 Brown on both sides and serve hot.